Lxj321/U6G-XL-MIMO-Radiomap-Prediction-Multi-config-Dataset-and-Beam-map-Approach/docs/benchmark.md

-# Benchmark & Tasks
+# Benchmark and Tasks

-This project uses a **unified task naming scheme** aligned with the pretrained GAN folder names.
+This project defines a unified benchmark for **multi-configuration radiomap prediction** in **U6G / XL-MIMO** systems.

 The benchmark is designed to evaluate model performance under different:

 - **split strategies**
-- **sampling densities**
+- **supervision densities**
 - **input modes**

+A unified task naming scheme is used consistently across the released benchmark documentation, preprocessing pipelines, evaluation scripts, and pretrained GAN task folders.

 ---

-# Task List
+# Supported Tasks

-The currently supported benchmark tasks are:
+The released benchmark currently includes the following task IDs:

 - `random_dense_feature`
 - `random_dense_encoding`